| | |

 If we tow our car to the start, what can we do with our towcar and trailer for the duration of the event?

-We have secured parking for all towcars and trailers at Liege for the duration of LBL.
+We aim to arrange secured parking for towcars and trailers for the duration of our events, though this will usually be at an extra cost.

 Is it compulsory to have a navigator, or can I drive solo?

 A navigator/co-driver is required, though if you have a son/daughter/niece/nephew etc old enough and responsible enough to hold a map and point you in the right direction, that's fine.
-The youngest navigator in 2008 was 11, and the oldest in 2011 was 84!
+The youngest navigator so far, in 2012, was 9, and the oldest in 2018 was 91 - and both came away hugely enthused and begging for the chance to take part again!

 Will you provide a back-up minibus to take passengers up the steepest passes?

 Unlike the original event, we're not running against the clock so there should be time to stop, enjoy the view and let the engine cool down if it gets a bit hot.
-We will provide a baggage van to transport your clothes/overnight bag during the event, so all you need to have in your car are two people, tools and spares.
+On our microcar events, we provide a baggage van to transport your clothes/overnight bag during the event, so all you need to have in your car are two people, tools and spares.
 Deciding what tools and spares to take - minimising weight while covering as many possible failures as you can - is another part of the challenge!

 What happens if my car breaks down after a few days, will I miss out on the rest of the rally?

-All participants must take out European Breakdown Recovery Cover just in case.
-We will have mechanical back-up with a towing dolly to help repair breakdowns and to transport any that cannot be repaired on the spot either to the nearest garage where repairs can be effected or, if close, to the finish of the day.
-The nature of the route, which passes through the same area in north Italy three times on LBL, means that it is feasible to miss a couple of days and rejoin the rally not too far away.
+All participants must take out European Breakdown Recovery Cover, just in case.
+We will have mechanical back-up (with a towing dolly) to help repair breakdowns and to transport any that cannot be repaired on the spot either to the nearest garage where repairs can be effected or, if close, to the finish of the day.
+The nature of the route, which passes through the same area in north Italy three times on LBL, means that it is often feasible to miss a couple of days and rejoin the rally not too far away.
 It is of course in the entrant's interest to make sure their car is in perfect running order and to drive in such a way as to avoid undue strain, while maintaining good progress.
 All part of the skill and the challenge of successful rallying!
+If you send your car home and take a hire car, you will be welcome to continue with the event, but of course you will be out of the competition.